Removing paint from wood/wooden furniture

 Sometimes it is worth trying to restore the beautiful wood surface hidden under a layer of paint.
 Or simply removing old paint is necessary for the new paint to stick to the wood surface properly.

 But removing paint from wood can be tricky, and you should know the best approach for your project.
-The method you’ll choose depends on the object(like a door or furniture or even an old wood pallet project), the project’s size, and the result you want achieve(restoring wood surface/restaining or repainting).
+The method you’ll choose depends on the object(like a door or furniture or even an old wood pallet project), the project’s size, and the result you want to achieve(restoring wood surface/restaining or repainting).

 Sanding vs. stripping vs.